 Mikko Hirvonen is a Finnish rally driver who participated in 163 WRC rallies between 2002 and 2014, scoring 15 victories and 69 podiums, so he is among the most successful rally drivers in a history who didn't win WRC title.

-The main reason was that Hirvonen was mostly active in the period when Sebastien Loeb won nine consecutive world titles, so Hirvonen didn't manage to win any title, he was the runner-up four times (in 2008, 2009, 2011 and 2012).
+The main reason was that Hirvonen was mostly active in the period when Sebastien Loeb captured nine consecutive world titles, so Hirvonen didn't manage to win any title and he was the runner-up four times (in 2008, 2009, 2011 and 2012).
 In 2006 and 2007, Hirvonen won manufacturers' WRC titles with Ford and one more manufacturers' title with Citroen in 2012.

 Mikko Hirvonen started rallying at the age 18